tomazuli/threat-detection-book/README.md

 # threat-hunting-book
-Threat Hunting and Threat Detection guides on attacker techniques
+Threat Hunting and Detection guides on attacker techniques